SEDAS-DevTeam/sedas-docs/docs/en/source/user-manual.rst

             Difference between ``publish`` and ``build`` commands is that ``publish`` also publishes the binary to Github.
 So you dont need to run ``build`` before publishing.

         .. note::
-            **The publishing wont work right now.** You would need to be authorized and have access to the organizations which is not possible for now because many aspects needs to be tweaked in the future.
+            **The publishing wont work right now.** You would need to be authorized and have access to the organisation which is not possible for now because many aspects needs to be tweaked in the future.

         Setting up other projects
         """"""""""""""""""